top of page

 What’s the difference between THCa and THC?

 THCa is the raw, non-psychoactive form of THC.
-When heated, it becomes psychoactive THC.
+When heated, THCa becomes psychoactive THC.

 Are THCa concentrates stronger than flower?